djordon/queueing-tool/README.rst

 ------------

-**Prerequisites:** Queueing-tool runs on Python 2.7 and 3.4-3.10, but is currently only tested against Python 2.7 and 3.6-3.10.
+**Prerequisites:** Queueing-tool runs on Python 2.7 and 3.4-3.10, but is currently only tested against Python 3.6-3.10.
 It requires `networkx <http://networkx.readthedocs.org/en/stable/>`__ and `numpy <http://www.numpy.org/>`__, and you will need to install `matplotlib <http://matplotlib.org/>`__ as well if you want to plot.